Koushik919-del/Nova-Maps/README.md

 Right now, the core map, routing, and traffic features are fully functional.
 Moving forward, the roadmap includes adding some cool upgrades like multi-stop route planning, saved user history, live traffic-adjusted ETAs, and a Street View integration. 🗺️

 THERE IS AN AI ASSISTANT THAT WILL BE ABLE TO HELP YOU WITH THE WEBSITE!
 CLICK ON THE BUNNY LOGO FOR IT.
 THANK YOU!
+THE CODE IS WRITTEN BY ME, AS THE HOURS SHOW.
+THE CODE IS THEN ORGANIZED AND DEBUGGED BY AI.

+THANK YOU REVIEWERS